svera/coreander/README.md

 Binaries for Windows 64 bit, Linux 32 and 64 bits for both X86 and ARM (Raspberry Pi and other SBCs) and Macs with Intel and Apple processors are available at [releases](https://github.com/svera/coreander/releases/latest).
 Just download and unzip the one appropriate for your system.

 ### Building from source
-Coreander's only requirement is Go >= 1.24.1.
+Coreander's only requirement is the Go compiler.
+The minimum required Go version is stated in the [`go.mod`](go.mod) file.

 When cloning Coreander's repository, use Git's `--recurse-submodules` flag to also retrieve `foliate-js` contents as well, which is required for the reader component: